dslmeinte/littoral-templates/README.md

 asString([t1, t2]) === `${asString(t1)}${asString(t2)}`
 ```

-The expression `asString([])` evaluates to the empty string, which both satisfies the property above, and is useful as a “nil” template that doesn't result in a new/empty line in the output.
+The expression `asString([])` evaluates to the empty string, which both satisfies the property above, and is useful as a “nil” template that doesn’t result in a new/empty line in the output.

 ## Package name